Wild River (film): Plot

 In 1937, Chuck Glover (Montgomery Clift), the new head of the Tennessee Valley Authority's (TVA) land purchasing office, arrives in Garthville, Tennessee, a town located upstream from a new hydroelectric dam.

 Glover is supervising the clearing of the land to be flooded.
 His first need is to acquire Garth Island on the Tennessee River.
 Elderly Ella Garth (Jo Van Fleet), matriarch of a large family that has lived on the island for decades, refuses to sell.
 To avoid bad publicity, the TVA wants to acquire the island without force.

 Clearing the land is behind schedule because the mayor uses only white labor.
 Chuck goes to Garth Island, but Ella and the other Garth women, including Ella's granddaughter Carol Baldwin (Lee Remick), ignore him.
 Glover tries reasoning with Ella's three adult sons, Hamilton (Jay C. Flippen), Cal (James Westerfield), and Joe John (Big Joe Bess in an uncredited role), but relocating means their having to work for a living.

 Chuck is forced to leave, but Hamilton later invites him back to speak with Ella.
 Chuck finds Ella criticizing President Franklin D. Roosevelt and his New Deal to her black farm hands and their families.
 Chuck stresses the benefits the dam will bring, but Ella denounces dams and the taming of rivers as going "against nature."
 Ella then shows Chuck the family cemetery on the island's highest point.

 Chuck learns that Carol is a widow with two small children.
 She returned to the island after her husband died.
-She is expected to marry Walter Clark (Frank Overton), a businessman in town.
+She is expected to marry Walter Clark (Frank Overton), a local businessman.
 Chuck advises her against marrying if she does not love him.
 He then addresses the farmhands about working for the TVA, reasoning their leaving the island will force Ella to sell.
 Carol invites Chuck to her former home off the island.
 They spend the night together and are soon falling in love.

 The mayor opposes Chuck's hiring "colored labor", saying it will cause problems with white workers.
 Chuck is urged to create segregated work gangs and pay black workers less.
 Chuck refuses despite receiving veiled threats.

 Carol and Chuck spend another night together, unaware that Walter Clark has seen them.
 The next morning Ella's workers and their families leave the island.
 Ella remains alone except for her field hand, Sam, who loyally refuses to go.
 Ella knows about Carol and Chuck.
 When Carol begs her grandmother to stay at her house, she orders her off the island.